By Vexen Crabtree 2008 Apr 12

 From these chemicals many types of sugars and bases can be (and are) formed.
 More experiments continue to produce evidence that most important biochemicals are formed with ease under prebiotic conditions.
 Continued reactions such as simply stirring formaldehyde with calk produce important molecules such as deoxyribose, a constituent of DNA.
 Over such a huge span of time the reactions would have produced a huge abundance of organic matter laid on the clays of the oceans.

-It is obvious that if there are two similar species of organism which both require the same chemicals, that the most efficient one will eliminate the other one over time.
-The least efficient one will reproduce, or exist, less and will decline as a percent of the total population of organisms.
+It is obvious that if there are two similar strands which both require the same chemicals, that the most efficient one will eliminate the other one over time.
+Mutations and errors will create variants and we therefore have evolution, as attested to by our experts above.

 In the second case, a major mutation could result in a radically different structure, but most the time it will result in failure.
 In the third case however we have possible evolution.
 If this mutation is more efficient or equally functional as the parent, it could result in a new type of crystal duplication.
 If the new variant uses the local chemical resources better than the parent with regards to self-duplication then it will proliferate.